Supernova rates and luminosity functions from ASAS-SN II: 2014-2017 core-collapse supernovae and their subtypes: Introduction

-In this paper, we use the largest untargeted, magnitude-limited sample to date to report the volumetric rates and luminosity functions of all ccSNe and their subtypes, including SESNe, interacting SNe, and SLSNe, from the All-Sky Automated Survey for Supernovae \citep[ASAS-SN,][]{2014ApJ...788...48S, 2017PASP..129j4502K, 2017MNRAS.467.1098H, 2017MNRAS.471.4966H, 2017MNRAS.464.2672H, 2019MNRAS.484.1899H, 2023MNRAS.520.4356N}.
-ASAS-SN is an all-sky untargeted survey, with the goal of monitoring the entire sky to discover nearby and bright transient events.
-The survey started its operations in 2011, with the first alerts in 2013.
+In this paper, we use the largest untargeted, magnitude-limited sample to date to report the volumetric rates and luminosity functions (LFs) of all ccSNe and their subtypes, including SESNe, interacting SNe, and SLSNe, from the All-Sky Automated Survey for Supernovae \citep[ASAS-SN,][]{2014ApJ...788...48S, 2017PASP..129j4502K, 2017MNRAS.467.1098H, 2017MNRAS.471.4966H, 2017MNRAS.464.2672H, 2019MNRAS.484.1899H, 2023MNRAS.520.4356N}.
+ASAS-SN is an all-sky untargeted survey that aims to monitor the entire sky to discover nearby and bright transient events.
+The survey began its operations in 2011, with the first alerts issued in 2013.
 In contrast to many previous surveys, ASAS-SN is unbiased with respect to the host galaxy properties.
-Additionally, the survey is almost spectroscopically complete: because of the relatively low limiting magnitude ($m_{V} \sim 17.0$ mag), spectroscopic classification was obtained for almost all of the discovered events \citep[][]{2019MNRAS.484.1899H}.
+Additionally, the survey is nearly spectroscopically complete: due to its relatively low limiting magnitude ($m_{V} \sim 17.0$ mag), spectroscopic classifications have been obtained for almost all of the discovered events \citep[][]{2019MNRAS.484.1899H}.
 These properties make ASAS-SN ideal for population studies of nearby SNe.

-The first paper of this series, \citet[][hereafter \citetalias{2023arXiv230611100D}]{2023arXiv230611100D}, reported the volumetric rates and luminosity functions of SNe Ia discovered by ASAS-SN in $V-$band, between 2014 and 2017.
+The first paper of this series, \citet[][hereafter \citetalias{2023arXiv230611100D}]{2023arXiv230611100D}, reported the volumetric rates and LFs of SNe Ia discovered by ASAS-SN in the $V$ band, between 2014 and 2017.
 This is one of the most robust measurements of SNe Ia rates to date, due to spectroscopic completeness, sample size, and detailed completeness corrections.
-In this work, we apply a similar methodology to estimate the volumetric rates and luminosity functions of ccSNe.
-In Section \ref{sec:sample}, we describe the sample and its properties.
-We describe the methodology used to compute the rates in Section \ref{sec:rate} and present the results in Section \ref{sec:res}.
-We summarize the results in Section \ref{sec:conc}.
-Throughout this paper, we adopt a flat $\Lambda$CDM cosmology with $H_0 = 70 \ \textrm{km s}^{-1} \textrm{Mpc}^{-1}$ and $\Omega_{m,0} = 0.3$.
+In this work, we applied a similar methodology to estimate the volumetric rates and LFs of ccSNe.
+In Sect. \ref{sec:sample} we describe the sample and its properties.
+We describe the methodology used to compute the rates in Sect. \ref{sec:rate} and present the results in Sect. \ref{sec:res}.
+We summarize the results in Sect. \ref{sec:conc}.
+Throughout this paper, we adopt a flat $\Lambda$-cold dark matter (CDM) cosmology with $H_0 = 70 \ \textrm{km s}^{-1} \textrm{Mpc}^{-1}$ and $\Omega_{m,0} = 0.3$.